Ermy99/covid-misinformation/README.md

 ## Conclusion

 After running the clustering algorithms as described above, we realized that our data isn't very suitable to unsupervised laerning.
 Unsupervised learning does not learn from "experience" and that is an important factor in our data because of how subjective the labels can be.
 Supervised learning is general is known to incraese accuracy, F-scores, etc., and improving the F-score is one of our main goals right now.

+### Code
+Our code is in the Google Colab notebook in the Github Repo.

 ## References